 Country of residence

 has an even bigger impact.
-The difference between the share of the population saving money in bank accounts and those investing is highest in the UK, Australia, the Netherlands, and France.
-(It’s lowest in Sweden and Finland.)
+The difference between the share of the population saving money in bank accounts and those investing is highest in the UK, Ireland, France, the Netherlands, and Poland.

 Stocks, bonds—or cryptocurrency.